lhaippp/Measuring-Sleep-Quality/README.md

 Personally, I recommend that you install the environment with conda.

+### 2. Install virtualenv
+`pip install virtualenv`
+To create an virtual environment, you can execute `virtualenv ENV`

 ### 3. Install AutoSleepScorer
 Clone and install this repository via pip:
 `pip install git+https://github.com/skjerns/AutoSleepScorer`